-Earning an accounting degree can open the door to many career opportunities in finance.
-The ability to efficiently analyze and decipher data enables accounting graduates to work in numerous monetary roles.
+Earning an accounting degree can open the door to many career opportunities in the field.
+In an accounting program, you learn how to analyze and decipher data, helping you pursue business and accounting roles after graduation.

-Enrollees in public accounting courses learn the analytical skills needed to efficiently manage money, report finances, and implement the latest practices.
-These professionals play a significant role in organizing the finances of individuals and businesses.
+In public accounting courses, you learn the analytical skills to efficiently manage money, report finances, and implement the latest practices.
+Public accountants play a significant role in organizing the finances of individuals and businesses.
 The Bureau of Labor Statistics (BLS) forecasts a 6% growth rate in accountant and auditor jobs from 2018 to 2028, higher than the projected growth rate for all occupations (5%).

-This page will delve into how a public accounting degree can help facilitate success in various financial industries.
+Explore how a public accounting degree can help you pursue careers in various financial industries.

-Before enrolling in a public accounting program, degree-seekers should first explore the field of public accounting and the skills needed in the industry.
-The profession has many uses in the financial trade, but the three most common services include auditing finances, preparing tax documents, and offering financial consulting.
+Before enrolling in a public accounting program, you should first explore the public accounting field and the skills you need in the industry.
+The three most common tasks in the profession include auditing finances, preparing tax documents, and offering financial consulting.

-A public accounting degree offers learners in-depth study into the daily tasks of a public accountant.
+In a public accounting degree program, you study general accounting principles, tax laws, and the daily tasks of a public accountant.
 These include analyzing financial data, compiling accounting information, and ensuring the accuracy of transactions.

 According to the BLS, you typically need at least a bachelor's degree in accounting or a related field to work as an accountant.
-Completing a public accounting concentration at this level can help graduates prepare for a career as a certified public accountant (CPA), a credential that generally also requires passing an exam and a certain amount of work experience.
+Completing a public accounting concentration at this level can help you prepare for a career as a certified public accountant (CPA), a credential that also requires you to pass an exam and complete a certain amount of work experience.

 Continue reading for more information on educational paths to public accounting jobs.

 A bachelor's in public accounting usually involves similar courses as a general accounting degree.
-However, a public accounting curriculum delves into theory and practice of the subfield to provide learners with a comprehensive understanding of its real-world applications.
+However, a public accounting curriculum delves into the theory and practice of the subfield to provide you with a comprehensive understanding of its real-world applications.

 Examples of specific course topics in a typical public accounting concentration that differ from a traditional accounting degree include:

-These classes differ from a normal accounting degree coursework in that the courses are more geared toward specific public accounting skills such as how to conduct financial investigations and file public accounting reports.
+These classes differ from typical accounting degree coursework by covering specific public accounting skills like conducting financial investigations and filing public accounting reports.

-A master's in public accounting focuses more on meeting the continuing educational requirements needed for more advanced accounting roles.
-The advanced coursework differs from a typical accounting master's program with more focus on the daily practices, ethical standards, and guiding principles of public accounting.
+A master's in public accounting helps you gain knowledge to pursue advanced accounting roles and become a certified public accountant.
+The coursework differs from a typical accounting master's program by focusing more on the daily practices, ethical standards, and guiding principles of public accounting.

-Most accounting master's programs meet the educational requirements for CPA licensure, making for a natural transition into the world of public accounting.
-In addition to CPA, graduates with a master's concentration in public accounting also qualify for roles like auditor, financial manager, and tax consultant.
+Most accounting master's programs meet the educational requirements for CPA licensure.
+In addition to pursuing your CPA, a master's concentration in public accounting can also qualify you for roles as an auditor, financial manager, and tax consultant.

-Progressing through your accounting career typically requires some form of certification and/or licensure.
-A public accounting concentration not only prepares degree-seekers to earn those credentials but also provides a host of other benefits.
+Progressing through your accounting career typically requires some form of certification or licensure.
+A public accounting concentration not only prepares you to earn those credentials but also provides a host of other benefits.

 Check out some benefits of a public accounting concentration below.

-Public accountants need to pass exams for further certification in their field.
-A public accounting concentration typically offers exam prep classes to educate enrollees on the exam's materials.
+- Test Preparation: To become a public accountant, you need to pass the CPA exam to earn certification in the field.
+A public accounting concentration typically offers exam prep classes to educate you on the exam's materials.

-A role in public accounting can cut across numerous sectors, including government, public, private, and nonprofit organizations.
-This variety of potential opportunities helps increase the chances of maintaining employment.
+- Career Diversification: You can pursue public accounting roles in numerous sectors, including government, public, private, and nonprofit organizations.
+This variety of potential opportunities can help increase your chances of maintaining employment.

-A public accountant does not have to work for a financial firm.
-Public accountants can provide their services independently to a variety of individuals and businesses.
+- Career Independence: CPAs do not have to work for a financial firm.
+They can provide their services independently to a variety of individuals and businesses.

 When Is a Public Accounting Concentration Better Than a General Accounting Degree?

-Graduating with a public accounting concentration degree demonstrates a thorough understanding of the profession.
-While a general accounting degree can furnish access to a wide array of industry jobs, a specific concentration in public accounting can prepare you for more in-depth assignments like conducting government audits and filing tax documents.
+Graduating with a public accounting concentration degree demonstrates to employers you have a thorough understanding of the profession.
+While a general accounting degree can provide you with access to a variety of industry jobs, a specific concentration in public accounting can prepare you for more in-depth roles like conducting audits and filing tax documents.

 When Might a General Accounting Degree Be Better Than a Public Accounting Concentration?

-For undergraduates, earning a general accounting degree provides a pathway to employment in many different sectors of the finance world.
-Understanding basic accounting principles enables learners to take a comprehensive look into the overall scope of a business as required by various roles within finance.
+Earning a general accounting degree helps you pursue employment in different finance sectors.
+Understanding basic accounting principles gives you a comprehensive look into the overall scope of a business as required by various finance roles.

-This general education allows degree-seekers to broaden their skills across the industry, opening up more chances for jobs.
-Students interested in pursuing a job in finance but unsure of their ideal role can use a general accounting degree to identify which specific area they find most appealing.
+A general accounting education allows you to broaden your skills across the industry, opening up more job opportunities.
+If you're interested in pursuing a finance job but unsure of your ideal role, a general accounting degree can help you identify areas you find most appealing.

 What About Other Concentrations?

 Public accounting represents just one of the numerous concentrations, including auditing and taxation, available for accounting majors.
-Every concentration has its unique aspects, and taking time to research each topic can help students target the field that most closely aligns with their educational and professional goals.
+Every concentration has its unique aspects.
+Researching each topic can help you target the field that most closely aligns with your educational and professional goals.

 Keep reading to see how each concentration can cater to your particular interests.

-Whether you're considering earning a public accounting degree online or on campus, you can expect an intense dive into the profession's intricacies.
-Accounting degrees incorporate a variety of financial and regulatory subjects, which offer a sweeping look into the investigative and math skills needed for public accounting.
+Whether you're considering earning a public accounting degree online or on campus, you can expect an in-depth curriculum.
+An accounting program covers a variety of financial and regulatory subjects, teaching you the investigative and analytical skills needed for public accounting.

-Curriculum overlap does occur between the core courses of accounting and public accounting degrees.
-Core classes students can generally expect from both programs include auditing, finance investigation, and tax management.
-Electives popular with public accounting majors include business management and communications, which provide undergraduates a broad look into various entities' practices and correspondence.
+Curriculum overlap does occur between accounting and public accounting degree programs.
+You can generally expect that core classes in both programs include auditing, finance investigation, and tax management.
+Popular electives include business management and communications, which provide you with a broad look into various business practices and correspondence.

 Explore the list below to learn about courses common to public accounting programs.